Skip to main content

 mismatching-footprint-with-component-datasheet-in-pcb.jpg

-Mismatch in component footprint and datasheet
+There is a mismatch in the component footprint and datasheet

 You need to validate component datasheets to ensure accurate footprint creation.